HISTORY OF OCTOBER: THE PUMPKIN SPICE SAGA

-Generally, it appears after Labor Day in September, but sometimes it does not appear on the menu and must be requested by name.
-This year, it went on sale at various times across the country on August 30 (technically Summer, if you think about it), sometimes there is early access, some five days earlier for select customers, based on if they follow the magic account on Twitter (more later).
+Generally, it appears after Labor Day in September, but sometimes, it does not appear on the menu and must be requested by name.
+This year, it went on sale at various times across the country on August 23 (technically Summer, for those keeping track).
+Sometimes, there is early access, some five days earlier for select customers, based on whether they follow the magic account on X, the social network formerly known as Twitter (more later).

 Pumpkin Seasonal Confusion

 PSL Drift is wreaking havoc with the beginning and end of Seasons.
-Drinks like Eggnog Latte and Peppermint Mocha were relatively well behaved, confining themselves to Winter.
+Drinks like Eggnog Latte and Peppermint Mocha were relatively well-behaved, confining themselves to Winter.
 On the other hand, PSL is a “crossover” beverage covering both Winter and Fall… “for a limited time only.”
 That’s two seasons!
-And with this sneak into Summer… it’s becoming like DST (Daylight Saving Time), which now comprises most of the year.
+And with this increasingly frequent sneak into Summer… it’s becoming like DST (Daylight Saving Time), which now comprises most of the year.